-The following section describes the main changes that have occurred in sector 1A1 per pollutant since the publication of the 2004 inventory (2006 NIR).
-Comparisons are made between the current inventory (1990-2005) and the previous inventory (1990-2004) for the year 2004.
+The following section describes the main changes that have occurred in sector 1A1 per pollutant since the publication of the 2005 inventory (2007 NIR).
+Comparisons are made between the current inventory (1990-2006) and the previous inventory (1990-2005) for the year 2005.

-3.2.4.1.1 Carbon Dioxide (CO2)

-- Overall there has been a decrease in estimated emissions for 2004 of 633.5 Gg CO2 from sector 1A1.
-This decrease has been caused by both energy statistics revisions and emission factor changes.
-The more major causes of this decrease are described below. - There has been a decrease in estimated emissions of 522 Gg CO_2 from .power stations due to a revision in energy statistics for fuel oil.

-- There has been a decrease in estimated emissions of 74 Gg CO_2 from refineries due to a revision in energy statistics for natural gas and gas oil. - There have been revisions to emission factors for coke oven gas, blast furnace gas which have caused minor decreases in emissions from these sources. - 3.2.4.1.2 Methane (CH4) - Overall there has been a decrease in estimated emissions for 2004 of 0.04 Gg CH4 from sector 1A1. - The addition of the combustion of straw in power stations increased estimated emissions by 0.1 Gg CH4. - A change in the energy statistics for fuel oil caused a decrease in estimated emissions of 0.02 Gg CH4. - Revisions to both the emission factor and activity data for poultry litter in power stations caused estimated emissions to decrease by 0.12 Gg CH4. - 3.2.4.1.3 Nitrous oxide (N_2O) - There have been no significant recalculations for this version of the inventory - 3.2.4.1.4 Nitrogen Oxides (NO_X) - There has been a increase of 11 Gg NO_x in estimated emissions from coalfired power stations and a decrease of 2 Gg NO_x for gas-fired power stations, due to revisions to energy statistics and the updating of input data for the calculation of emission factors for power stations. - 3.2.4.1.5 Carbon Monoxide (CO) - There has been an overall increase of 1 Gg CO due to revisions to energy statistics and the updating of input data for the calculation of emission factors for power stations. - 3.2.4.1.6 Sulphur Dioxide (SO2) - There has been an increase of 13 Gg SO_2 in estimated emissions from coal-fired power stations due to revisions to energy statistics and the updating of input data for the calculation of emission factors for power stations. - There has been an increase of 5 Gg SO2 in estimated emissions from fuel oil used in refineries following correction of an error in the calculation spreadsheet. - 3.2.4.1.7 Volatile Organic Compounds (VOC) - There have been no significant recalculations for this version of the inventory.
+- 3.2.4.1.1 Carbon Dioxide (CO2) - Overall there has been an increase in estimated emissions for 2005 of 3105 Gg CO2 from sector 1A1.
+This increase has been caused by both energy statistics revisions and emission factor changes.
+The more major causes of this decrease are described below. - There has been an increase of 2206 Gg CO2 from power stations due to a reallocation of coal from other industrial combustion to power stations.
+This was done so that fuel use in the inventory was consistent with that reported in the EU-ETS. - A revision to energy statistics for gas oil use in power stations caused an increase in emissions of 427 Gg CO2. - A decrease of 148 Gg CO2 from fuel oil use in power stations occurred due to a revision to energy statistics. - Petroleum coke emissions from power stations have, for the first time, been included in this year's inventory.
+These emissions total 226 Gg CO2. - There has been an increase in estimated emissions of 545 Gg CO2 from petroleum refining due to a revision in energy statistics for natural gas. - 3.2.4.1.2 Methane (CH4) - Overall there has been an increase in estimated emissions for 2005 of 0.16 Gg CH4 from sector 1A1. - The major cause of this increase was a change in the emission factor used for petroleum coke from petroleum refining.
+This caused an increase of 0.11Gg CH4. - Energy statistics revisions to gas oil use in power stations caused an increase of 0.02 Gg CH4. - Energy statistics revisions to coal use in power stations caused an increase of 0.02 Gg CH4. - Energy statistics revisions to fuel oil use in power stations caused a decrease of 0.01 Gg CH_4 . - The addition of emissions from petroleum coke in power stations caused an increase of 0.01 Gg $\rm CH_4$ - 3.2.4.1.3 Nitrous oxide (N_2O) - There was a decrease of 0.07 Gg of N2O from coal use in Power stations due to revisions to both the activity data and emission factor. - 3.2.4.1.4 Nitrogen Oxides (NO_X) - There has been a decrease of 3 Gg NO_x in estimated emissions from oilfired power stations and an increase of 3 Gg NO_x for gas-fired power stations, due to revisions to energy statistics, the updating of input data, and the correction of some errors in the calculation of emission factors for power stations.

+- 3.2.4.1.5 Carbon Monoxide (CO) - There have been revisions to estimates of emissions from power station use of coal (-2Gg), petroleum coke (+2Gg), natural gas (+1Gg) and fuel oil (-1Gg) due to revisions to energy statistics, the updating of input data, and the correction of some errors in the calculation of emission factors for power stations. - 3.2.4.1.6 Sulphur Dioxide (SO2) - There has been a decrease of 1 Gg SO2 in estimated emissions from coalfired power stations due to revisions to energy statistics, the updating of input data, and the correction of some errors in the calculation of emission factors for power stations. - 3.2.4.1.7 Volatile Organic Compounds (VOC) - There have been no significant recalculations for this version of the inventory.